 When comparing gitk vs Fork, the Slant community recommends Fork for most people.
-In the question“What are the best Git clients for macOS?”
-Fork is ranked 10th while gitk is ranked 14th.
+In the question“What are the best Git clients for Windows?”
+Fork is ranked 3rd while gitk is ranked 19th.

 Ranked in these QuestionsQuestion Ranking